awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/secure-tunneling-component.md

 This component provides the following configuration parameters that you can customize when you deploy the component\.

 `OS_DIST_INFO`
 \(Optional\) The operating system of your core device\.
 By default, the component attempts to automatically identify the operating system running on your core device\.
 If the component fails to start with the default value, then use this value to specify the operating system\.
-For a list of supported operating systems for this component, see [Requirements](setting-up.md#greengrass-v2-requirements)\.
+For a list of supported operating systems for this component, see [Device requirements](setting-up.md#greengrass-v2-requirements)\.
 This value can be one of the following: `auto`, `ubuntu`, `amzn2`, `raspberrypi`\.
 Default: `auto`